Staying safe in the orchard and packshed

 - review compliance.

-There has also been a cluster identified at one Australian agribusiness (a meat processing facility in Victoria).
+There has also been a cluster identified at various Australian agribusinesses (a meat processing facility in Victoria, and a strawberry farm in Victoria).
 You can read more here about some key learnings for the avocado industry.

 In the packhouse